JYNgithub/Hololive-Content-Tracker/README.md

-# Hololive Content Tracker and Clip Generator
+# Hololive Content Tracker

+## Progress:
+Basic site structure is ready
+TODO: Find way to create multiple pages in one loop, instead of calling one by one

 ## Current objectives:
 1. Script to scrape basic talent information